LET THE MUSIC REVOLVE (AGAIN)

 To what politics, what soundtrack and at what volume?

 A series of letter correspondence between the Slovene curator of Let the Music Revolve and the Singaporean coordinator from the 80s, interjected by the artistâ€™s own letters to them.
-A pair of contemporaneously-made exhibition posters for the 1989 exhibition in Singapore and the 2018 exhibition in Slovenia, titled Let the Music Revolve (Again) that re-visits the former.
+A pair of contemporaneously-made exhibition posters (made in collaboration with Singapore design/DJ duo LHTTTT) for the 1989 exhibition in Singapore and the 2018 exhibition in Slovenia, titled Let the Music Revolve (Again) that re-visits the former.
 Three Singaporean DJs (rEmPiT g0dDe$$, xexexe & Irfan Kamal) were invited to remix the music of three 80s Slovene videos.
 An exhibition and a party: would echoes of the past move contemporary bodies?